A COLLECTIVE BARGAINING AGREEMENT BETWEEN

 The credits may be used to apply against any out-of-pocket cost incurred through enrollment in any of the University benefit insurance or spending account options that can be paid on a before tax basis.
 There is no cash option for any of the credits.

-Bargaining unit employees may use their Staff ID Card to charge incurred costs of prescription drugs purchased at the University of Iowa Hospitals, consistent with University charging policies.
+Bargaining unit employees may use their Staff ID Card to charge incurred costs of prescription drugs purchased at the UI Health Care Pharmacies, consistent with University charging policies.

 Bargaining unit employees may purchase dependent coverage through payroll deduction for spouses, children and domestic partners who meet the University's standards of eligibility.